dashio-connect/python-dashio/README.md

     time.sleep(5)
 ```

 First we altered the instantiation of a Dial by including a control_position.
 This allows us to place the control at a set location.
 The added lines instantiated a DeviceView control, which we than added the dial control.
-Finally we added the dv to the device.
+Finally we added the DeviceView to the device.

 The next piece of the puzzle to consider is how do we get data from the DashIO app?
 Lets add a Knob and connect it to the Dial: